 What Makes Us Different?

 Affordable: we charge $2,500 for a direct cremation vs. an industry average of $5,000.

-We don’t have the same overheads as traditional funeral homes, which means we can extend those savings to our cherished families while maintaining high-quality services.
+We don’t have the same overheads as traditional funeral homes, so we can extend those savings to our cherished families while maintaining high-quality services.

-Simple: our platform allows you to make arrangements completely online from the comfort of your own home.
+Simple: our platform allows you to make online arrangements from the comfort of your home.

 It’s easy to use, with a focus on your experience.

 We only ask the required questions, ensure your payment is secure, and handle the rest.

 Flexible: with direct cremation, there’s the freedom to arrange a memorial service to fit taste, budget, and timelines, and none of the time or cost-pressure constraints that would be typical of traditional funeral homes are present.